There are generally 3 options available to connect a wire or cable to a PCB.

 Single wire crimp connectors

 There are a number of solutions for connecting single wires.
-Some of them are listed in https://en.wikipedia.org/wiki/Crimp_(electrical) (section Single-wire crimp terminals)
+Some are listed in https://en.wikipedia.org/wiki/Crimp_(electrical) (section Single-wire crimp terminals)

-The most known type are blade style (faston) connectors.
+The most common type are blade style (faston) connectors.
 The KiCad library does not yet have footprints for such connectors.
 The Conn_01x01 symbol should fit well with this application.

 Multi wire connectors

 Connector_* libraries.
-Select the one with the correct number of pins and the correct pin numbering scheme fitting your selected part. (for example Conn_01x01 for a single pin connector like a faston connector) For terminal blocks and some other specialized connectors (usb, dsub,… ) there are more specialized symbols that make it more clear to the reader of your schematic which connector is used.
+Select one with the correct number of pins and the correct pin numbering scheme fitting your selected part. (for example Conn_01x01 for a single pin connector like a faston connector) For terminal blocks and some other specialized connectors (usb, dsub,… ) there are more specialized symbols to make it clearer for the reader of your schematic which connector is used.

 A few examples are shown in this screenshot

-Be aware that even thought there is a huge number of footprints shipped with KiCad it still might not have one exactly fitting your part so be prepared that you might need to make your own footprint.
+Finally, be aware, that although there are a huge number of footprints shipped with KiCad, one exactly fitting requirements may not be present, so be prepared to make your own.

 - What is the difference between footprints and symbols?